Start Your Claim

 - Discrepancies in patients' notes

-If you have been affected by medical negligence associated with meningitis misdiagnosis, call us today and speak to a member of our highly experienced team of clinical negligence solicitors.
+If you have been affected by medical negligence associated with meningitis misdiagnosis, call our Medical Negligence Solicitors today and speak to a member of our highly experienced team.

 Types of Meningitis

 There are three main types of meningitis: bacterial, viral and fungal.
 The most dangerous type of meningitis is bacterial; it requires intensive treatment with a range of antibiotics and quickly causes septicaemia.